Blog Layout

 Property developers should be aware of upcoming changes to Victorian state taxes

-During the 2023 calendar year, the Victorian Parliament passed some significant changes to various state taxes, including land tax, duty and the Windfall Gains Tax.
+During the 2023 calendar year, the Victorian Parliament passed some significant changes to various state taxes, including land tax, stamp duty and the Windfall Gains Tax.

 The key detail to note is that not all of these changes have the same starting dates, so we will consider the changes in order, on a timeline basis.